ardenasasvc/passwordless-rhel-lab/readme.md

 ## about

-not for prod use. set of ansible playbooks to deploy an idm server and client.
+set of ansible playbooks to deploy an idm server and client for testing purposes.  the hardware key should already have a pin set; if you're using a yubikey, use the [yubikey manager](https://www.yubico.com/support/download/yubikey-manager/)

 ## requirements